junming259/dotfiles/README.md

 - `:Ag`: show grepping results of Ag across files in a floating window.
 - `<leader>ag`: show grepping results of Ag in quickfix, which is useful when seaching and replacing.
 Navigation by `[q` or `]q`

+Rebase feature branch onto main:
+- `:Git switch feature_branch`
+- `:Git rebase main`
+- use the merge workflow in vim to solve conflicts.

+Squash commits:
+- `:Git rebase -i HEAD~3` or 1)`:Git lg` 2) move cursor on the commit that you would like to rebase 3) type `ri` to enter rebase interactive mode.
+- Squash the commits by highlighting with `s`.

 Compare diff on two files: